Surgical Trip FAQs

 - We want to provide supply-chain support to our partners even when we’re not traveling.
 Help us sort medical supplies, source specific requests for equipment and prepare shipments.

 - Help CSI as we develop new ways of engaging our volunteers and donors.
-CSI will not hold a traditional in-person gala in 2021.
-Instead we are looking forward to connecting with our constituent base throughout the year at a number of smaller, in-person and virtual events.
-Email Jen Nagorski at firstname.lastname@example.org if you’d like to help.
+CSI will not hold its annual gala on March 26, 2022.
+Email Jen Nagorski at email@example.com if you’d like to help.

 When we do travel again, what are the expenses trip volunteers are responsible for before and during a trip?